Third Eye Meditation Technique–How To Activate Your Ajna Chakra [TUTORIAL]

 The third eye meditation technique is an exercise for the sixth chakra (Ajna), which lies between the eyebrows, just a pinch up from the nose.

-In Hindu and Tantra Yoga systems it is believed that the third eye radiates light and receives information.
+In Hindu and Tantra Yoga systems it is believed that the third eye radiates light and receives insight from the universe.

 Your third eye can get blocked by many things.
-Even your work shifts can destroy your third eye.
+Even your work shifts can destroy your third eye (read below).

 - Practice Shambhavi mudra